-One way to ensure they are providing the low latency and QoE requirements of these networks, is by pushing content, applications and network resources closer to the user in as part of a Mobile Edge Computing (MEC) architecture.
+One way to ensure they are providing the low latency and QoE requirements of these networks is by pushing content, applications and network resources closer to the user as part of a Mobile Edge Computing (MEC) architecture.
 By moving to an architecture that moves key resources in closer proximity to the user, mobile operators can quickly develop and deliver new, innovative services designed to support the new breed of applications, such as IoT and autonomous driving that will represent the next phase of growth for the industry.

 As part of this effort, mobile operators should consider some of the key requirements for moving to a MEC architecture capable of delivering the Quality of Experience needed, some of these include:

 - Low Latency

 - Virtualized Management and Operations of Network Resources

 - Embracing an Open Approach and Ecosystem for applications

 - Adopting a Solution in line with ETSI standards for Mobile Edge Computing

 The benefits to operators are better spectrum utilization, higher throughput, faster response time, lower cost of operation, faster innovation, rapid deployment of applications and increased opportunities to improve the average revenue per user (ARPU).
 Altiostar’s Open vRAN solutions have been designed to support the move to a Mobile Edge Computing standard and are in line with all the key requirements operators will need to drive revenue growth from these exciting new service capabilities.